-Around six million kangaroos were earmarked for slaughter in 2013 (a massive increase of nearly two million from the previous year).
-The Australian Government has failed to release more up-to-date national figures despite repeated requests.
-Since 2001 (compared to 2011) there has been an overall drop of 23,126,349 kangaroos in the areas where they are hunted (according to the Australian Government's own figures).
+6.8 million kangaroos were earmarked for slaughter in 2015 (latest available figures).
+Since 2001 (compared to 2015) there has been an overall drop of 12,577,598 kangaroos in the areas where they are hunted (according to the Australian Government's own figures).

 Although often called a ‘cull’ the annual slaughter of kangaroos is not about removing sick or weak animals.
 Because it is commercially driven, shooters tend to target the largest animals as they yield the most meat and leather.
 This taking of mature animals can have a devastating effect on mobs of kangaroos and can remove healthy genetic lines needed to ensure future generations thrive.

 The kangaroo ‘cull’ figure does not include the hundreds of thousands of baby ‘joey’ kangaroos that are always killed after their mothers are shot (some estimates put the figure close to a million each year).
 The Australian Government’s own guidelines insist on clubbing or decapitating joeys, as they cannot survive without their mothers.